 In accordance with 23 U.S.C.
 129 (a)(8)(A), States may make Section 129 loans to a public or private entity to construct a highway, bridge, or tunnel or approach to the highway, bridge, or tunnel that is eligible for Federal-aid funding under title 23 United States Code and that has a revenue source specifically dedicated to repay the loan.
 Any Federal highway program category authorized under title 23 may be used for a Section 129 loan for an eligible road, bridge, tunnel, or ferry project, provided that the project receiving the loan is eligible for funding from that category of Federal-aid funding.
 Transit and intermodal projects are not eligible for Section 129 loans.
-If loans are requested for such projects, States are encouraged to submit a proposal to OIPD for a test under the 'TE-045' initiative.
+If loans are requested for such projects, States are encouraged to submit a proposal to the Center for Innovative Finance Support for a test under the 'TE-045' initiative.
 Under FHWA's research program, the Secretary is authorized to innovate with the requirements of title 23, United States Code and Code of Federal Regulations, which relate to finance and construction on a case-by-case basis.
 This allows FHWA to test new and innovative procedures to determine if revisions to certain statutory or regulatory provisions might result in improvements to the program.
 The TE-045 (Test and Evaluation) Program focuses on innovative finance with the goal of increasing investment and accelerating projects.

 Before providing a Section 129 loan to a public or private entity, a State should enter into a written loan agreement with the project sponsor.
 The best practice for such an agreement is to include: